polca-project/polca-toolbox/README.md

 POLCA’s source to source transformation engine uses the annotations in the original C code to identify functions that can be used to extract tasks that will be passed to the FlexaWare compiler.
-FlexaWare has been developed by Recore Systems.
+***FlexaWare has been developed by Recore Systems as proprietary tool and hence is not open sourced within the context of POLCA.***